Skip to content

 Member directory structure

-After hiring a member, the team/<role>/ directory contains the following structure.
+After hiring a member, the members/<role>/ directory contains the following structure.
 The specific files (invariants, hats, etc.) depend on the profile and role.
 This example shows the human-assistant role from the scrum profile:

 ├── PROMPT.md # Role identity and behavioral rules